 Let's learn about whales and dolphins!

-Since we can't come to you in schools, summer camps, or summer school, we have made virtual presentations for you to enjoy!
+Since we can't come to you physically, we have made virtual activities for you to enjoy!

-It doesn't matter if you are a classroom teacher, homeschool educator, camp counselor, or parent looking to entertain your kids, we've got you covered with educational and fun activities to help all ages learn about whales and dolphins.
+It doesn't matter if you are a classroom teacher, homeschool educator, or parent looking to entertain your kids, we've got you covered with educational and fun opportunities to help all ages learn about whales and dolphins.

 We are adding new education resources - videos, workbooks, and activities - all the time, so be sure to check back to see what else we added!
 Each activity has the grade range that it is best suited for.

-We also offer virtual presentations that you can share with your classroom or camper!
+We also offer virtual presentations that you can share with your classroom!
 You can pick out one of the topics that we covered in our Facebook Live streams or do a Q/A with a marine biologist!
 For more details, email us at firstname.lastname@example.org.

 We have a new challenge for students to further their at-home learning AND become ocean advocates.